Cut in half at the waist and still giving out pep talks.

 Unsurprised when zealot’s little fob ends up impaled on out-of-nowhere spike.

 The wife still went back, after he threatened to chop her?

 Ah, not now mum, I’m trying to think.
 Map my way out of this shit.

 to get Portuguese lessons.
 Move to Lisboa.
 Glare at all those pastel coloured buildings until I’m in one.
 Fuck a poetess.
 Mimic Pessoa.
 Achieve something intangible that I don’t yet know of, that might add something in some way.

 Why does Nezuko have breasts?
 She’s 12.

-Tak forced himself off the couch the same moment he saw 48 episodes to go on I Died And Got Reincarnated As A Reincarnation Machine Capable of Infinitely Reincarnating Better cos if he didn’t he’d never leave the flat.
+Tak forced himself off the couch the same moment he saw 48 episodes to go on I Died And Got Reincarnated As A Reincarnation Machine Capable of Infinitely Reincarnating Boy cos if he didn’t he’d never leave the flat.

 Staring out the window at the other people in brighter windows, he worked out the logistics for the night ahead.

 Defence of anime.

 Last time he’d really cared enough to type anything out was the RE:ZERO debacle.